rhysd/Tilectron/README.md

 ## Work in Progress

-- Disable node integration of webview
 - Try [Dexie.js](http://www.dexie.org/) for history
 - Do not reload page on changing layout
+- When window width is narrow, use mobile browser (controlled by UserAgent)
-- Do not show scroll bar on animation of address bar
+- Introduce hidden address bar and tabs

 ## License